joric/cc2540-keyboard/README.md

 	Set number of virtual registers to 8 (in Project - Options - General Options).

 ## Flashing

+Build or download precompiled firmware from the repository (HIDEmuKbd.hex), use [CCLoader](https://github.com/RedBearLab/CCLoader) and Arduino Nano to flash it.

+Button sends WinKey keycode, you may modify the code to send any key or a key sequence of your choice.

 Build and upload [CCLoader](https://github.com/RedBearLab/CCLoader) sketch (CCLoader.ino) to Arduino Nano using [Arduino IDE](https://www.arduino.cc/en/Main/Software).